 Figure 17.
 Warm (red) and cool (blue) Lagrangian trajectories for the Mei Yu stage.
-As in Figure 11c, but for (a) high-lat years and (b) low-lat years.
-The selection domain is constructed as in Figure 11, with mean frontal latitudes equal to (a) 35°N and (b) 30.25°N.
+As in Fig. 11c, but for (a) high-lat years and (b) low-lat years.
+The selection domain is constructed as in Fig. 11, with mean frontal latitudes equal to (a) 35 and (b) 30.25° N.

-The trajectories shown in Figure 17 confirm the latitudinal displacement of the EASMF between high-lat and low-lat years, implying a displacement of the region where the warm and cool airstreams converge, and associated with an overall displacement of the paths of those airstreams.
+The trajectories shown in Fig. 17 confirm the latitudinal displacement of the EASMF between high-lat and low-lat years, implying a displacement of the region where the warm and cool airstreams converge and associated with an overall displacement of the paths of those airstreams.
 In both composites, the cool airstream descends from mid-tropospheric levels to around 700 hPa when reaching the front.
-While in low-lat years this airstream travels close to the northern edge of the TP, it follows a more north-eastern trajectory in high-lat years.
-Differences between the two composites can be seen also in the path of the warm airstream, that travels northwards beyond the Yangtze river in high-lat years, while stopping at around 30°N in low-lat years.
-In low-lat years, the flow from the Indian Ocean is more sustained, with the warm airstream displaying a longer and more coherent path towards the front, while a shorter path, with more influence of locally residing air is observed in high-lat years.
-This means that in low-lat years the EASMF sees air travelling from both the Equatorial Indian Ocean and continental Asia impacting on each side of the front, resulting in a more direct interaction between deep tropics and midlatitudes.
-This difference is likely associated with the changes in regional low-level flow resulting from the displacement of the WNPSH, as suggested by the weak anticyclonic gyre of the warm air over China in high-lat years (see contours and wind arrows in Figure 15a).
+While in low-lat years this airstream travels close to the northern edge of the TP, it follows a more north-eastern trajectory in highlat years.
+Differences between the two composites can be seen also in the path of the warm airstream, which travels northwards beyond the Yangtze River in high-lat years while stopping at around 30° N in low-lat years.
+In low-lat years, the flow from the Indian Ocean is more sustained, with the warm airstream displaying a longer and more coherent path towards the front, while a shorter path with more influence of locally residing air is observed in high-lat years.
+This means that in low-lat years the EASMF sees air travelling from both the equatorial Indian Ocean and continental Asia, impacting on each side of the front, resulting in a more direct interaction between deep tropics and mid-latitudes.
+This difference is likely associated with the changes in regional low-level flow resulting from the displacement of the WNPSH, as suggested by the weak anticyclonic gyre of the warm air over China in high-lat years (see contours and wind arrows in Fig. 15a).

-640 6 Conclusions
+6 Conclusions

-In this study we presented a comprehensive analysis of the seasonal progression and variability of the EASM, with particular focus on its front and on the interaction of tropical and extratropical air masses.
-The different factors behind the complex, multi-scale and multi-stage progression of the EASM have been the object of a considerable number of studies, with the main results outlined in Section 1.
-The interaction between the different dynamical mechanisms, and in particular between tropical and extratropical air masses, still presents open questions.
-Therefore, using the front- and airmass-centred approach proposed by Parker et al. (2016) for the Indian summer monsoon and adapting it to the EASM, we investigated the interaction between competing air masses as a key factor shaping monsoon progression, with additional focus on Mei Yu, the primary stage of EASM progression.
+In this study we present a comprehensive analysis of the seasonal progression of and variability in the EASM, with a particular focus on its front and on the interaction of tropical and extratropical air masses.
+The different factors behind the complex, multi-scale, and multi-stage progression of the EASM have been the object of a considerable number of studies, with the main results outlined in Sect.
+1. The interaction between the different dynamical mechanisms, and in particular between tropical and extratropical air masses,